mixu/distsysbook/input/5_eventual.md

     [C] ----[merge]---> result

-Another way to think about systems with weak consistency guarantees is to imagine a set of clients sending messages to two in some order.
+Another way to think about systems with weak consistency guarantees is to imagine a set of clients sending messages to two replicas in some order.
 Because there is no coordination protocol that enforces a single total order, the messages can get delivered in different orders at the two replicas:

     [Clients]  --> [A]  1, 2, 3
     [Clients]  --> [B]  2, 3, 1